OAuth 2.1: What Changed and How Keycloak Implements It

 Conclusion

-As a software engineer, embracing these changes early will ensure that your applications remain secure and compliant with the latest standards.
-Review your current implementations, adopt the new best practices, and stay informed about upcoming changes.
-With this new version, you’ll be well-equipped to navigate the future of secure authorization.
+As a software engineer, embracing these changes ensures that your applications remain secure and compliant with the latest standards.
+Review your current implementations, adopt the new best practices, and stay informed about changes.
+With OAuth 2.1 and Keycloak’s built-in support, you’ll be well-equipped to navigate the future of secure authorization.